Friday, August 21, 2009

 -liner notes by Jean C. Roché

 Thanks to David Toop for proving the musical worth of a few good birds.
-And frogs and toads and cicadas.
+And frogs, toads, cicadas.
 Note: no synthesizers, short wave radios or video games were harmed in the production of this album.

 jean c. roché